 - Go on vacation

-- Taking a new position
+- Move into a new position or leave the company

-- Shifted to a higher-priority project
+- Shift to a higher-priority project

+Project handover documents detail the essential information someone would need in order to cover your key responsibilities and carry out the next steps.
+A person taking over the project needs core information documented in a concise way.
 This sets clear expectations and explains the level of involvement needed once you’re gone (ranging from a very light touch to daily contact).
 In other words, project handover documents serve as a master checklist and information hub, detailing aspects of the project that are critical to its success.

 Project handover checklist